raspy135/Qun-mk2/README.md

 Buttons | Description
 -------|-------
-1 | SHAPE. `Saw, Sine, S&H, Square, Triangle, W Noise, P Noise, FM, AUX`.<br> * AUX means audio input from LINE or MIC. <br> * Granular synth engine is connected to AUX L channel when it's active.
+1 | SHAPE. `Saw, Sine, S&H, Square, Triangle, W Noise, P Noise, FM, AUX`.<br> * AUX means audio input from LINE or MIC. <br> * Granular synth engine is connected to the AUX L channel when it's active.
 See Granular section for detail.
 2 | PULSE WIDTH.
 Triangle, Square and Granular can take PWM.
-In granular mode, playing position will be changed by PWM.
+In granular mode, the playing position will be changed by PWM.
 3 | TUNE
 4 | OCTAVE
 5 | MOD TUNE.
 MOD modulation to tune.
 Default MOD source is EG1.